tomisinferno/Trivia/README.md

 # Trivia
-A trivia, with its questions and answers being read from a text file
+A trivia, with its questions and answers being read from a text file.

 # Note
+Cloned repository should be put in localhost.\
-Line 29 in trivia.php will need to be edited to new directory
+Line 29 in trivia.php will need to be edited to new directory.